-Skirt steak skewers bursting with bold Spanish flavors and smoke from the grill.
-Served with a sofrito dip, these skewers are perfect for summer entertaining!
+These skirt steak skewers are ultra-flavorful and bursting with bold Spanish flavors, plus smoke from the grill.
+Served with a sofrito sauce for dipping, these easy steak skewers are perfect for summer entertaining!

 Happy almost Fri-yay everyone!
 How is your week going?
 Mine has been much, MUCH better thanks to the sun finally deciding to make an appearance.
 If you read my last post, or you simply pay attention to the weather nationwide, you know the Carolina’s have gotten a pounding in the nasty weather department.
 It legitimately down-poured and was crazy windy here for over two weeks.

 No sunshine = Sad Chey.
 I was honestly contemplating driving an hour to the nearest tanning bed, just so I could feel some sort of warmth (didn’t care if it was artificial) on my body.
 I was also super close to calling my mommy and telling her I wanted to move back home to the sunshine state (<– okay slight exaggeration there).